WORLD’S OLDEST RAINFOREST

-Belum Temenggor is believed to have been in existence for over 130 million years, making it one of the World’s oldest rainforests, an ecosystem older than both the Amazon and the Congo.
-This is compatible with the age of the mountain ranges of Malaysia, who were formed through orogenesis at the beginning of the Mesozoic era.
+Belum Temenggor is likely to be in existence for over 130 million years.
+It’s one of the World’s oldest rainforests, an ecosystem older than both the Amazon and the Congo.
+This is compatible with the age of the mountain ranges of Malaysia, which appeared through orogenesis at the beginning of the Mesozoic era.

-The forest reserve coverage is about 290,000 hectares (almost four times the size of Singapore) and with more than 146,000 hectares of virgin primary forest.
-The forest is divided into two sections: the Upper Belum (The Royal Belum State Park), which stretches to the Thai-Malaysian border covering 117,500 hectares of impenetrable jungle and the Lower Belum (Temenggor forest reserve) mostly covered by Temenggor Lake.
+The forest reserve covers about 290,000 hectares which is almost four times the size of Singapore.
+In addition, it holds more than 146,000 hectares of virgin primary forest.
+The forest has two sides: the Upper Belum (The Royal Belum State Park), which stretches to the Thai-Malaysian border covering 117,500 hectares of impenetrable jungle and the Lower Belum (Temenggor forest reserve) mostly covered by Temenggor Lake.

-The Royal Belum State Park was legally gazetted by the Malaysian government as a protected area covering 117,500 hectares in 2007.
-It is managed by the Perak State Parks Corporation.
-The remain two-thirds of Belum Temenggor are unprotected.
-Temenggor (148,000 hectares), Lower Belum (or Banding, 16,000 hectares) and Gerik (35,000 hectares) Forest Reserves are managed by the Perak State Forestry Department.
-These designations do not constitute permanent protection, although NGOs have been lobbying to inscribe these areas to a protected park status.
+The Royal Belum State Park was legally gazetted by the Malaysian government as a protected area in 2007.
+It is the Perak State Parks Corporation that manages it.
+Though, two-third of Belum Temenggor is still unprotected.
+The Perak State Forestry Department manages Temenggor (148,000 hectares), Lower Belum (or Banding, 16,000 hectares) and Gerik (35,000 hectares) Forest Reserves.
+These designations do not constitute permanent protection.
+Although, NGOs have been lobbying to inscribe these areas to a protected park status.

-The only inhabitants in the forest are still the native peoples called Orang Asli (aboriginal people).
+The only inhabitants in the forest are the native, the Orang Asli (aboriginals).
 They live in their traditional way in bamboo huts, hunting small mammals using blowpipes, fishing and gathering plants and honey from the forest.
-They have been recently involved in the process of monitoring activities to support forest and wildlife conservation action.
+They have been recently participating in the process of monitoring activities to support forest and wildlife conservation action.

 Currently, there are several NGOs, international and local Malaysian, as well Universities and other organizations running forest conservation and scientific programs in the forest complex.